openvinotoolkit/open_model_zoo/demos/python_demos/image_retrieval_demo/README.md

 As input, the demo application takes:
 * a path to a list of images represeneted by textfile with following format 'path_to_image' 'ID' `--images`
-* a path to a video file or a numeric ID of a web-camera specified with a command line argument `--video`
+* a path to a video file or a device node of a web-camera specified with a command line argument `--video`

 The demo workflow is the following: